Mohawk, Adirondack and Northern Railroad

 Shortline railroad in New York state, U.S.

 The Mohawk, Adirondack and Northern Railroad (MA&N) is a class III railroad operating in Central and Northern New York.
-Specifically, it serves Oneida, Jefferson, Lewis, and St. Lawrence counties.
+Specifically, it serves Oneida, Jefferson, and St. Lawrence counties.
 It operates over trackage of the former New York Central Railroad.

 Class I and II regional railroad partners are CSX Transportation (interchanging in Utica and Carthage) and New York, Susquehanna & Western (interchanging in Utica).

 The railroad is a subsidiary of Genesee Valley Transportation Company.

 Southern Division

-This division operates 45 miles of track from Utica, through Holland Patent, Remsen, Boonville, and terminating in Lyons Falls.
+This division operates 45 mi of track from Utica, through Holland Patent, Remsen, Boonville, and terminating in Lyons Falls.

-The Adirondack Scenic Railroad has trackage rights over the line from Utica to Remsen.
+The Adirondack Scenic Railroad has trackage rights over the line from Utica to Remsen for a tourist railroad operation.

-The southern division also operates a seven-mile spur into the city of Rome off the CSX mainline.
-The spur is accessed with trackage rights for thirteen miles over the CSX track from the Utica interchange to the Rome spur junction.
+The southern division also operates a 7 mi spur into the city of Rome off the CSX mainline.
+The spur is accessed with trackage rights for 13 mi over the CSX track from the Utica interchange to the Rome spur junction.

 Northern Division

-The northern division operates 15.6 miles of track from the CSX interchange in Carthage southeast to Lowville.
-This trackage is now out of service.

-A 46 mi spur northeast and east from Lowville to Newton Falls fell into disuse after the closure of a paper mill in Newton Falls, but it recently has been partially refurbished.
+The northern division operates a 46 mi line running northeast and east from Carthage to Newton Falls.

+The line fell into disuse after the closure of a paper mill in Newton Falls in 2000.
+From 2023 to 2025, a number of projects funded by the New York State Department of Transportation and the St. Lawrence County Industrial Development Agency were undertaken to rehabilitate the line.
+The first revenue train in 25 years operated from Carthage to Benson Mines on November 7, 2025.

+The northern division also operated the West Carthage to Lowville segment, which was abandoned on January 14, 2025 after years of disuse.
+The Black River crossing's approaches were removed in recent years cutting it off from the rail network.
+The Lowville-to-Carthage branch line had only seen occasional revenue car storage on its northernmost portion since the LB&R was taken out of service in 2007.

+This is in addition to the abandonment of fellow GVT subsidiary, the Lowville and Beaver River Railroad which also filed for abandonment on January 14, 2025.
+GVT entered into an agreement with Lewis County in November 2025 for both lines within Lewis County to be purchased for use as recreational rail trails.